upscalesoftware/swoole-dispatch/README.md

 - Different connections are distributed between all workers:
     ```bash
     curl -s 'http://127.0.0.1:8080/?[1-4]' -H 'Connection: close'

+    Served by worker process 21601
+    Served by worker process 21602
+    Served by worker process 21603
+    Served by worker process 21604
     ```
-    ```
-    Served by worker PID 21601
-    Served by worker PID 21602
-    Served by worker PID 21603
-    Served by worker PID 21604
-    ```
 - Every connection is dispatched to a dedicated worker:
     ```bash
     curl -s 'http://127.0.0.1:8080/?[1-4]'

-    ```
-    ```
-    Served by worker PID 21602
+    Served by worker process 21602
-    Served by worker PID 21602
+    Served by worker process 21602
-    Served by worker PID 21602
+    Served by worker process 21602
-    Served by worker PID 21602
+    Served by worker process 21602
     ```

 ### Round Robin